milkytracker/MilkyTracker/INSTALL.md

 - libtool
 - xmlto

-The correct way to build a release .DMG for macOS, including special document icons, is to run the `build_macos.sh` script.
+The correct way to build a release .DMG for macOS is to run the `build.sh` script.